syncfusion-content/blazor-docs/blazor/common/localization.md

 # Localization of Syncfusion Blazor Components

-Localization is the process of translating the application resources into differenct language for the specific cultures.
+Localization is the process of translating the application resources into different language for the specific cultures.
 You can localize the Syncfusion Blazor components by adding a resource file for each language.

 ## Adding culture based resx files

-Syncfusion components can be localizaed using the Resource `.resx` files.
-You can find the default and culture based localization files in the below GitHub repo.
+Syncfusion components can be localized using the Resource `.resx` files.
+You can find the default and culture based localization files in the below GitHub repository.

 > You can get default and culture based resource files from [GitHub](https://github.com/syncfusion/blazor-locale).